cornerstone-consulting/INFIODocs/infio-docs.md

 **1. Offline Mode**

-- **Purpose**: Designed for scenarios where users need to manually generate and upload necessary files such as DMS assessor, DDL, and Object dependency files for assessment by running the INFIO plugin.
+- **Purpose**: Designed for scenarios where users need to manually generate and upload necessary files such as DMS assessor, DDL, Database Object dependency and Extended events XML files for assessment by running the INFIO plugin.
 - **Functionality**:
     - Users must generate the following files from the SQL Server by running the INFIO plugin:
-      - Data Definition Language (DDL) input files.
+      - Data Definition Language (DDL) schema files.
       - DMS Assessor input files.
-      - Object Dependency input files.
+      - Database Object Dependency input files.
+      - Extended Events XML file.
     - For running INFIO Plugin, refer to the [INFIO Plugin Documentation](https://github.com/cornerstone-consulting/INFIODocs/blob/main/infio-plugin.md).
-    - Users are also required to have performed specific steps in SQL Server Management Studio (SSMS) to collect SQL Server Profiler Events from the source SQL Server.
-For generating profiler events XML file from SQL Server, refer to the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
     - The generated files should be uploaded to either a designated S3 bucket or INFIO EC2 instance's INFIO directory.
 Follow the [file upload process](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instances-directory) to ensure all required files are uploaded correctly, as this is mandatory for running the assessment.

-    > Note: If users prefer not to manually create the SQL Server Profiler Events file, they can use the INFIO plugin to generate an Extended Events file.
-The same upload process mentioned above should be followed to transfer the file to either the designated S3 bucket or the INFIO EC2 instance's INFIO directory.
+    > Note: If users prefer not to generate the Extended Events XML file using the INFIO plugin, they can instead follow the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md) to create a Profiler Events XML file and include it in the INFIO assessment.
+The same upload process described above should be followed to transfer the XML file to either the designated S3 bucket or the INFIO EC2 instance’s INFIO directory.

 **2. Mixed Mode**